Routing single photons with quantum emitters coupled to nanostructures: Conclusion and outlook

-In Sections~\ref{sec:structures} and \ref{sec:experiment}, we reviewed the different types of nanophotonic structures that have been coupled with quantum emitters and the experimental results of single-photon switch demonstrations across different physical platforms.
-This includes semiconductor QDs, neutral atoms, superconducting qubits, and solid-state defects (e.g., color centers).
-Superconducting circuits currently have the highest switching efficiencies, with on-off ratios of around $99\%$ being reported~\cite{Hoi2011}.
-However, their operation in the microwave regime limits their compatibility with optical communication channels, which requires the development of efficient optical-microwave interfaces.
-The highest switching speeds have been demonstrated with all-optical control of QD-cavity systems, and are on the order of tens of picoseconds~\cite{Volz2012, Englund2012}.
 Neutral atoms have been efficiently coupled to high-quality whispering-gallery resonators for switching applications, but their operation time is limited by the atomic transit time past the resonator, and the way the atoms are delivered to the resonator leads to coupling instability and makes it challenging to construct stable planar photonic devices.
 Solid-state defects such as color centers in silicon or silicon carbide are a promising platform for CMOS-compatible nanophotonic integration and room-temperature operation.
 This contrasts with superconducting qubit and QD systems, which currently require cryogenic environments for effective operation.